 definite outcomes for the business and for the individual too.”

 Carolyn Stevens has worked with leaders for more than 25-years—hundreds of them.

-She’s supported leader after leader (including those who previously struggled to confront the difficult, let alone persuasively deal with the it) flourish—and become confident, courageous and impressively influential.
+She’s supported leader after leader to flourish and become confident, courageous and impressively influential (including those who previously struggled to confront the difficult, let alone persuasively deal with the it).

 Carolyn is authentic and results-oriented.
-She draws on an eclectic array of approaches, tools and techniques to suit the situation.
+She’ll draw on an eclectic array of approaches, tools and techniques to suit your situation.